neelsoumya/dsSurvivalbookdown/README.md

 A minimal example of a book based on R Markdown and **bookdown** (https://github.com/rstudio/bookdown).
-Please see the page "Get Started" at https://bookdown.org/home/about/ for how to compile this example.

 The bookdown can be compiled by typing the following commands: